awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-elasticmapreduce-cluster.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `EbsRootVolumeSize`  <a name="cfn-elasticmapreduce-cluster-ebsrootvolumesize"></a>
-The size, in GiB, of the EBS root device volume of the Linux AMI that is used for each EC2 instance\.
+The size, in GiB, of the Amazon EBS root device volume of the Linux AMI that is used for each EC2 instance\.
 Available in Amazon EMR version 4\.x and later\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)